Canon 80D versus Canon G1 X Mark III

 Both the 80D and the G1X Mark III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 80D replaced the earlier Canon 70D, while the G1X Mark III followed on from the Canon G1 X Mark II.

-So how do things add up?
-Is there a clear favorite between the Canon 80D and the Canon 80D?
+So what is the bottom line?
+Is the Canon 80D better than the Canon G1 X Mark III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.